wazuh/wazuh-dashboard-plugins/plugins/wazuh-core/docs/user-manual/configuration.md

 # Configuration of the API host entries

 The API host entries data is stored in the same saved object where is located all the Wazuh scoped plugins configuration.
-This data is encrypted using the `wazuh_core.encryption.password` plugin setting defined in the platform configuration.
+This data is encrypted using the `wazuh_core.configuration.encryption_key` plugin setting defined in the platform configuration.

 ## Configure